Troubleshooting

 - Check your bundler configuration

-- Ensure WASM files are being served correctly
+- Ensure WASM files are served correctly

 - Check CORS headers if loading from CDN